junxit/us-congress-bills-117/bill.md

 >       - **(i)** shall use the grant funds to—
 >         - **(I)** build the coalition's organizational capacity and enhance its State or Tribal leadership to advance evidence-informed primary and secondary prevention of domestic violence, dating violence, and family violence;
 >         - **(II)** provide primary and secondary prevention-focused training, technical assistance, peer learning opportunities, and other support to local domestic violence programs and other community-based and culturally specific programs working to address domestic violence, dating violence, or family violence;
->         - **(III)** provide training and advocacy to other State, Tribal, and local public and private systems on how to prevent domestic violence, dating violence, and family violence, and help victims, including through health services, early childhood programs, economic support programs, schools, child welfare, workforce development, community-based programs primarily serving racial and ethnic minority groups, community-based programs serving Deaf individuals and individuals with disabilities, community-based programs primarily serving other underserved populations, faith-based programs, and youth programs; and
+>         - **(III)** provide training and advocacy to other State, Tribal, and local public and private systems on how to prevent domestic violence, dating violence, and family violence, and help victims, including through health services, housing and shelter services, early childhood programs, economic support programs, schools, child welfare, workforce development, community-based programs primarily serving racial and ethnic minority groups, community-based programs serving Deaf individuals and individuals with disabilities, community-based programs primarily serving other underserved populations, faith-based programs, and youth programs; and
 >         - **(IV)** support dissemination of primary and secondary prevention strategies and approaches throughout the State, territorial, or Tribal communities; and
 >       - **(ii)** may use the grant funds to provide subgrants to local programs to support the dissemination of primary and secondary prevention programs or initiatives.
 >     - **(F)** *Reports* Each coalition receiving a grant under this paragraph shall submit a report to the Secretary at such time as the Secretary requires.
 Such report shall describe the activities that have been carried out with such grant funds and the effectiveness of such activities, and provide such additional information as the Secretary may require.